You can contact LEARNZ, part of CORE Education, at:

 From the hatchery to the farm to your plate

 After about three weeks the mussel larvae change and lose their swimming organs.
 This is when the young mussels need somewhere to settle.
-Sarah showed you the frames that are used to grow the mussels on.
-The spat are able to hang on to the frames with a thread that they secrete.
-At this stage the spat are visible as tiny white dots on the frames, which you can see in the video.
+Sarah showed you the settlement-tanks that are used to grow the mussels after settlement.
+The spat are able to hang on with a thread that they secrete.
+At this stage the spat are visible as tiny white dots.
+Watch the video to find out more.
 It takes about 7-8 weeks from spawning to spat that are large enough to take out to the mussel farms and within two years these mussels will be ready to eat.

 It has been fascinating to see how science and technology are helping the aquaculture industry and tomorrow you will see more kiwi ingenuity at a very different kind of farm.

 See you early in the morning ready to milk sheep.

 You began the day at SPATNZ mussel hatchery in Nelson.
 What does SPATNZ stand for?
 Image: LEARNZ.

 Sarah and Shelley talk to Shotover Primary School and Havelock North High School during the first web conference.
 Image: LEARNZ.

 Hannah counts the number of mussel spat in a water sample.
 How do you think this number can be used to work out the number of spat in the tank?
 Image: LEARNZ.

 Ellie shows Shelley where algae is grown to feed the mussel spat.
 Image: LEARNZ.

 Mussels are grown in these settlement tanks for about four weeks before they are ready to send to the mussel farm.
 Image: LEARNZ.